area9innovation/fast/mini/readme.md

 ### Compile server commands

-	<file> <command> evalfile   - reads the content of the given file and commands "command" on it, if changed
+	<file> <command> evalfile
+        - reads the content of the given file and once read, pushed it on the stack and
+        - runs "command" on it.
+This is only done if the file is changed compared to last time we read it.
+    	  Notice this is "async", so whatever follows evalfile will run immediately after this command, WITHOUT the file content on the stack, and the command will run will a potentially empty/different stack in the second run.

 	<name> <val> define		    - define a top-level name in the program

 ### Gringo grammars